Thousands protest Ukraine leader's peace plan

 He pledged not to betray the country's interests.

-The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades and has been mired in a conflict with separatists since 2014.
+The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades.

+More than 100 people were killed during a 2014 revolution that toppled a pro-Russian president and saw protests descend into street battles.

+After the uprising Russia annexed Crimea and supported a separatist insurgency in Ukraine's industrial east.

-The conflict -- the worst East-West crisis since the end of the Cold War -- broke out after Russia annexed Crimea in March, 2014 and has claimed some 13,000 lives.
+The conflict has become the worst East-West crisis since the end of the Cold War and has claimed some 13,000 lives.